salama/object-machine/design/language.md

 The machine must off course support the idea of objects, and as outlined above, we choose full data hiding.
 This means only the object has access to its internal state (data).

 Also each object has a class that may not change during it's lifecycle.
 A class may derive from other classes and derivation may change.
 As in ruby we call classes that can not be instantiated modules.
-Singleton classes are not only supported but integral to the machine.
+Eigenclasses are not only supported but integral to the machine.

 #### Message passing

 Object oriented message passing must be possible.
 Message passing, as opposed to function calling, resolves the function to be called at runtime.

-This does not exclude function calling, which indeed must be supported too for cases when the receiver is fully determined, as for example in class methods.
+This does not exclude function calling, which indeed must be supported too.
+Not only for cases when the receiver is fully determined, as for example in class methods, but also to be able to implement message passing.

 #### Fully dynamic

 The goal is that all aspects of the machine are available to be changed at run-time.

 This includes Methods and the state of the machine, in other words it supports closures.
+But also the class hierachy in all it's aspects and the type system of basic values.

 #### Exceptions